eepgwde/pyeg0/jr/README.md

 *** Technicals

-I don't have any volume data, so bit limited what I can add
+I don't have any volume data, so bit limited what I can add.

 RSI is a good one.